 Google recently discontinued the free basic Google Apps for Business offer.
 Existing customer can keep their accounts but new users are, at least officially, not allowed to have a free account.
-However, you can continue to use your existing account you already have.
-Not sure if it’s intentional or an oversight, but there still exists couple of ways for users to get Google Apps for free without going for the new paid Individual Account option.
+However, you can continue to use the existing account you already have.
+Not sure if it’s intentional or an oversight, but they’re still exists a couple of ways for users to get Google Apps for free without going for the new paid Individual Account option.

 For existing Google Apps users, you can go to your

 Dashboard > Domain Settings > Domain names and add another domain that is independent of the primary free domain you have.